ChaosDAO-org/subscrape/docs/configuration.md

 The SQLAlchemy connection string to the database.
 The default is `sqlite:///data/cache/default.db`.

 ### Param: _auto_hydrate
 The Subscan API has two different calls per entity type from which it delivers extrinsics and events data. e.g. the `events` call is more flexible, but the `event` call gives more data.
 Thus, when calling `events`, it makes sense to automatically hydrate the events with the missing info from the `event` call.

+Hydration takes considerable more time.

 The default is `true`.
 Set to `false` to disable.

 ### Operation: extrinsics
 Scrapes extrinsics by using their `module` and `name`. `module` can be `None` to scrape all extrinsics. `name` can also be `None` to scrape all extrinsics of a module.